saucelabs/sauce_bindings/docs/setoptions.md

 ## Setting Basic Options

-Simple Sauce supports setting all of the [W3C WebDriver Standard](https://www.w3.org/TR/webdriver/) capabilities.
+Sauce Bindings supports setting all of the [W3C WebDriver Standard](https://www.w3.org/TR/webdriver/) capabilities.
 The three that matter most to Sauce Labs users are:
 * `browserName`
 * `browserVersion`